Codefresh requires two types of Git tokens for authentication:

 - If there are no validation errors, select Add.

 Git personal tokens

 The Git personal token is a user-specific personal access token per provisioned runtime.
 Unique to each user, it is required to authenticate Git-based actions per runtime in Codefresh.
-If not provided during runtime installation, every user can add a personal access token after installation through User Settings, using either OAuth to authorize access or generate one from GitHub.
+If not provided during runtime installation, user can add personal access tokens (PATs) after installation through User Settings in the UI, using either OAuth to authorize access or generate one from GitHub.